-A second proposed principle underlying the incidence of SMR interactions is that cells use these regulatory interactions to conserve precious metabolic resources by preventing futile cycling.
+A second hypothesis is that cells use these small molecule regulation to conserve precious metabolic resources by preventing futile cycling.
 We observe several examples of interactions in the E. coli SMRN supporting this possibility.
 For example, fbpase and pfk catalyze opposing reactions, and their simultaneous operation leads to futile cycling (Daldal and Fraenkel, 1983).
 Two metabolites (citrate and PEP) serve as activators for fbpase and as inhibitors for pfk, thus curbing this futile cycle (Figure 3).
 A similar regulatory architecture can be found in the regulation of the four reactions metabolizing PEP: acetyl-CoA is an activator of pck but an inhibitor of the reverse reaction catalyzed by ppc.
 Similarly, PEP itself activates pyruvate kinase but inhibits the reverse reaction PEP synthase.
 Moving beyond anecdotal observations, we used a genome scale metabolic model (iJO1366 (Orth and Palsson, 2012)) to detect reactions that can lead to futile cycling.
 We identified 58 non-overlapping futile cycles, the majority of which comprise only two reactions.
-Combining this information with our small molecule regulatory network, we find that there is no statistically significant overrepresentation of small molecule regulation in reactions that take part in futile cycling (see Supplementary Text).
+Combining this information with the SMRN, we find no statistically significant overrepresentation of small molecule regulation in reactions that take part in futile cycling (see Supplementary Text).
 Our finding here needs careful interpretation: the fact that futile cycle reactions are not more likely to be regulated does not necessarily mean that conservation of resources is not important for fitness.
 For example, it might be that many futile cycles are not regulated because they are in the periphery of metabolism and do not carry high flux, thus making their lack of regulation not very costly for the cell.
 Or perhaps, most of these futile cycles are avoided by preventing the co-expression of all cycle enzymes simultaneously.
-Indeed, the fact that fbpase and pfk are often co-expressed in E. coli might be a rare case due to the importance of glycolysis and the need for rapid adaptation of its flux direction.

-Besides the prevention of futile cycles, conservation of precious resources can be also achieved by avoiding wasteful biosynthetic overproduction.
-This could be implemented by the tight control of supply and demand of amino acids or nucleotides.
+Besides the prevention of futile cycles, conservation of resources can be also achieved by avoiding wasteful biosynthetic overproduction.
+This could be implemented by control of supply and demand of amino acids or nucleotides.
 In particular, SMR interactions can prevent large fluctuations/instability in the concentrations of biosynthetic end-products via feedback inhibition.
 It is, therefore, often hypothesized that allosteric regulation of the branching reactions from central metabolism leading to amino acid biosynthesis may achieve accurate supply/demand control (Hofmeyr and Rohwer, 2011; Hofmeyr and Cornish-Bowden, 2000) and thus prevent unnecessary waste.
 Interactions in the E. coli SMRN are consistent with this hypothesis: analysis of the SMRN reveals that 16 out of the 20 amino acids regulate their own biosynthesis using a negative feedback loop - i.e. by inhibiting the first enzyme of their biosynthetic pathway (Figure S4).
 The remaining non-feedback-inhibitory amino acids (glycine, alanine, aspartate, and glutamate) are 4 of the 5 cheapest ones in terms of the energetic investment required to produce them (Akashi and Gojobori, 2002; Link et al., 2015).